 The State party’s observations

 4.1 In submissions of 22 July 1998, 2 June, and 23 August 1999, the State party argues that the Regulations of Service for Employees of the Social Insurance Board, as far as it regulates the relationship of the Insurance Boards and its retired employees, is not a decree, but a collective agreement.
 As a collective agreement, the Regulation is concluded between the Association of Social Insurance Institutions and the trade union, the latter representing the interests of private employees.
-The State party claims that there is no possibility of interference in the decision making process and that accordingly the State party, hence, cannot be held responsible for a possible breach of article 26 of the Covenant that results from the collective agreement.
+The State party claims that there is no possibility of interference in the decision-making process, and that accordingly the State party cannot be held responsible for a possible breach of article 26 of the Covenant that results from the collective agreement.

 4.2 The State party explains that the General Social Security Law provides for individual contracts on conditions for employment, income and pension.
 The scope of individual contracts is limited by the collective agreements, which may regulate, inter alia, changes in the pensions of former employees.
 The parties to collective agreements are only limited by legal prohibitions and public policy, when changing provisions of collective agreements.
 As far as the collective agreements do not regulate the scope of individual contracts, their provisions are legally binding on those concerned, including former employees.
 This part of collective agreements is a source sui generis of private law.